March (territory)

+Marches gave rise to the titles marquess (masculine) or marchioness (feminine).

 Etymology

-The word "march" derives ultimately from a Proto-Indo-European root *mereg-, meaning "edge, boundary".
-The root *mereg- produced Latin margo ("margin"), Old Irish mruig ("borderland"), Welsh bro ("region, border, valley") and Persian and Armenian marz ("borderland").
-The Proto-Germanic *marko gave rise to the Old English word mearc and Frankish marka, as well as Old Norse mörk meaning "borderland, forest", and derived from merki "boundary, sign", denoting a borderland between two centres of power.
+The word "march" derives ultimately from a Proto-Indo-European root *merg-, meaning "edge, boundary".
+The root *merg- produced Latin margo ("margin"), Old Irish mruig ("borderland"), Welsh bro ("region, border, valley") and Persian and Armenian marz ("borderland").
+The Proto-Germanic *marko gave rise to the Old English word mearc and Frankish marka, as well as Old Norse mǫrk meaning "borderland, forest", and derived from merki "boundary, sign", denoting a borderland between two centres of power.

-It seems that in Old English "mark" meant "boundary" or "sign of a boundary", and the meaning only later evolved to encompass "sign" in general, "impression" and "trace".
+In Old English, "mark" meant "boundary" or "sign of a boundary", and the meaning only later evolved to encompass "sign" in general, "impression" and "trace".

 The Anglo-Saxon kingdom of Mercia took its name from West Saxon mearc "marches", which in this instance referred explicitly to the territory's position on the Anglo-Saxon frontier with the Romano-British to the west.

-During the Frankish Carolingian Dynasty, usage of the word spread throughout Europe.
+During the Frankish Carolingian dynasty, usage of the word spread throughout Europe.

-The name Denmark preserves the Old Norse cognates merki ("boundary") mörk ("wood", "forest") up to the present.
-Following the Anschluss, the Nazi German government revived the old name 'Ostmark' for Austria.
+The name "Denmark" preserves the Old Norse cognates merki ("boundary") mǫrk ("wood", "forest") up to the present.
+Following the Anschluss, the Nazi German government revived the old name "Ostmark" for Austria.